carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 >> ## Solution
 >> ~~~
 >>
->> a) It does show the ID and quality of the last read but also show unnecesary lines from previous reads.
+>> a) It shows the ID and quality of the last read but also unnecessary lines from previous reads.
 >> b) No. It shows the first read's info.
 >> c) It shows the text of the entire file.
->> d) This option is the best answer as it only shows info for the last read.
+>> d) This option is the best answer as it only shows the last read's information.
 >> e) It does show the ID of the last read but not the quality.
 >>
 >> ~~~